Giving Cow’s Milk to Babies

 When to Introduce Cow’s Milk to Kids

 Most parents who feed formula milk to their babies are keen to transition to cow’s milk.
 This is mainly because formula milk is expensive and exclusively for the baby’s consumption.
 Cow’s milk, on the other hand, is purchased for the whole family anyway, making it a cheap alternative.
-If the baby doesn’t have a family history of lactose intolerance or dairy allergy, he/ she can be introduced to cow’s milk after six months.
-However, it should only be a part of the cooked solids diet.
-You would still need to wait until a year to offer them milk independently.
+If the baby doesn’t have a family history of lactose intolerance or dairy allergy, he can be introduced to cow’s milk after 1 year of age.

 How to Introduce Cow’s Milk to a Baby

 Cow’s milk can be introduced to babies after their first birthday, but in small quantities.
-To start off, it can be mixed with breast or formula milk to allow the baby to have a smooth transition.
-You can consider sneaking it in other foods of their choice, initially, to check if they are able to digest it without any issues.
+To start off, it can be mixed with breast milk, formula milk, or boiled and cooled water to allow the baby to have a smooth transition.
+You can consider sneaking it in other foods of your baby’s choice, initially, to check if he is able to digest it without any issues.